nakulpuranik/linux-process-subsys/Readme.md

 - [x] 3.
 Write a program which creates three diffrent processess internally as process2, process3, process4.

-- [ ] 4.
-Write a program which creates two processess as process2 and process3 and our parent process terminates till both the processess terminates.
+- [x] 4.
+Write a program which creates two processess as process2 and process3 and our parent process terminates after both the processess terminates.

 - [ ] 5.
 Write a program which is used to create deamon process.